SEO Launch Pack – One Off

 Fixing Your Website Content

-We’re going to fix the website content, how do you do that?
-You look at what the users want, look at the keywords and decide which work best for your target audience.
+We’re going to fix your site’s content, how do you do that?
+You look at what your visitors want, look at the keywords and decide which work best for your target audience.
 You can also have a look at what content already exists.
 Review the website and say well does anything already kind of fit?
 What do people really want?
 Often people say the customer is always right.
-It’s a great saying, the customer is always right, yes, but in this situation as an agency, my job is to advocate for your customer.
+It’s a great saying, the customer is always right, yes, but in this situation as an SEO agency, our job is to advocate for your (potential) customer.

 If I’m talking to a client and they’re saying “oh no we have to have a bit about Fred’s department” but Fred’s department doesn’t do anything for customers and it really doesn’t take any external calls from potential customers.
-Fred’s department might as well be invisible to the outside world and that’s fine, we can just leave it off the website completely, focus on what the user’s want.
+Fred’s department might as well be invisible to the outside world and that’s fine, we can just leave it off the website completely, focus on what the visitors want based on their search terms.